Construction projects: the legal structure: a quick guide

 Construction disputes may be referred to adjudication by either party "at any time".
-Adjudication is the quick fire statutory construction dispute resolution mechanism (see Quick guide, Adjudication (www.practicallaw.com/8-381-7429)).
+Adjudication is a quick-fire statutory construction dispute resolution mechanism (see Quick guide, Adjudication (www.practicallaw.com/8-381-7429)).
 It is not compulsory to refer a dispute to adjudication, but one party cannot stop the other party from doing so.
 The parties cannot opt out of the statutory adjudication rules.

-If adjudication does not settle the dispute, the parties may use any method of commercial dispute resolution, including arbitration (common on international construction disputes) or litigation.
+If adjudication does not settle the dispute, the parties may use any method of commercial dispute resolution, including litigation or arbitration (which is common on international construction disputes).

 Construction litigation in England and Wales takes place before the Technology and Construction Court (TCC), a specialist division of the High Court (see Practice note, Technology and Construction Court (www.practicallaw.com/0-382-9940)).
 The parties must comply with the Pre-Action Protocol for Construction and Engineering Disputes before they start court proceedings in a construction dispute (see Practice note, Complying with the Pre-Action Protocol for Construction and Engineering Disputes (www.practicallaw.com/6-382-4020)).

 Construction disputes can be expensive because they often involve detailed factual analysis and require expert opinion to guide the court.

 - Assignment and novation of construction documents (www.practicallaw.com/3-315-1952)

 - Competition regime: Public procurement (www.practicallaw.com/1-107-3716)

 - Procurement: overview of common construction procurement methods (www.practicallaw.com/9-329-1308)

 - Procurement route: design and build procurement (www.practicallaw.com/6-376-3535)

 - Procurement route: traditional procurement (www.practicallaw.com/0-367-5966)